 Posted April 2, 2021

-When walking through the home, make sure to notice any marks or cracks in the walls.
-Brown stains could actually be droppings and a sign of bed bugs or cockroaches.
+Look for marks or cracks in the walls.
+Brown stains could be droppings and a sign of bed bugs or cockroaches.
 Grease marks on the walls or in cabinets can be a sign of rodent activity.
-Paint peeling back from the wall that looks like water damage could actually be a sign of termites, and that’s a mess you don’t want to sign up for.
+Paint peeling back from the wall could be a sign of termites.

-Take a look at where the walls meet the ceiling.
-Cockroaches like to roam around upside down and can be found hiding in cracks in these areas.
+Cockroaches spend time in corners, including where the wall meets the ceiling.
 You may spot spider webs here as well.
-Spiders help control bug populations.
 If they are present, it’s a sure sign other bugs are around too.
 You will want to make sure the baseboards are sealed to the wall and are flush with the floor.
-As you walk around, also notice anything that looks like rodent feces.
+Additionally, look for any rodent droppings or holes.